ggasmithh/yaps/README.md

 ## what?
-It's just another pixel sorter, nothing super special functionality-wise.
+~~It's just another pixel sorter, nothing super special functionality-wise.~~

-The only argument it takes is an image (.jpg, .png, .tif(f), .gif, or .bmp).
+yaps now does some pretty cool stuff!

-It's reasonably fast ~~(although I think using numpy would be faster)~~ and it can make some pretty pictures (and videos).
+Pixels in the image are sorted by luma value, but only within regions defined by a Sobel edge-detection algorithm.

-yaps now uses numpy!
+This has some pretty neat results.

 ## why?